abmishra-1119/MERN-Learning/sep-24.md

 - What gets logged for `x`?
 - What if you also add `console.log(y)` before declaration?

+**Answer:**
+- sayHello() will log the Hello because it function will declare the whole array at the time of hoisting.
+- It will show undefined because it does not go the tbz.
+- It will show reference error because it will go to the tbz when we use before intializing.

 ---

 ## 7. Objects & References